Philip Christoph von Königsmarck: Disappearance

 After wandering and fighting in various parts of Europe he entered the service of Ernest Augustus, Elector of Hanover.
 Here he made the acquaintance of Sophia Dorothea, and assisted her in one or two futile attempts to escape from her husband in Hanover.
 He is remembered as the lover of the princess, due to the large number of love letters that are now preserved at the University of Lund.
 On the morning of 2 July 1694, after a meeting with Sophia at the Leineschloss castle, Königsmark was seized and disappeared.

 It is presumed that he was murdered in Hanover at the instigation of George Louis, and that his body was disposed of in the Leine river upon which the Leineschloss is situated.
 It is alleged that two of those involved in his death made confessions years later.
 In August 2016 bones were found under the Leineschloss castle during a renovation project; it was believed that these bones were the remains of Königsmarck.
 However, subsequent tests proved that some of the bones were from animals, while the human bones came from at least five different skeletons.
 None have been proved to belong to Königsmarck.

 Publication of purported love letters

-Most of the letters alleged to have passed between Königsmarck and Sophia Dorothea were published by William Henry Wilkins in The love of an uncrowned queen (2 parts, 1900).
-It is not absolutely certain that Sophia Dorothea was guilty of a criminal intrigue with Königsmarck, as it is probable that the letters which purport to have passed between the pair are forgeries.
-The question of her guilt or innocence, however, has been and still remains a fruitful and popular subject for romance and speculation.
+Most of the letters alleged to have passed between Königsmarck and Sophia Dorothea were published by William Henry Wilkins in The Love of an Uncrowned Queen (2 parts, 1900).
+The majority of the letters are now in the possession of Lund University in Sweden, although a few ended up in the possession of Sophia Dorothea's grandson, King Frederick the Great of Prussia, after his sister, the Swedish Queen consort Louisa Ulrika, allegedly stole them and sent them to him.
+Today it is now known that the letters between the two are authentic beyond any doubt.